-The Board considers that Mr Johns has always maintained absolute independence as a Non-Executive Director and as Chairman of Brambles and that he has not formed associations with the Group's management or businesses that might compromise his ability to exercise independent judgment or to act in the best interest of the Group as a whole.
-The Board also notes that on 21 August 2017, Mr Johns announced his intention to step down as Chairman and a Non-Executive Director at the end of his current term, which expires at the 2020 AGM.
-The Board does not believe, therefore, that Mr Johns' length of service on the Board will materially interfere with his ability to exercise independent judgment or to act in the best interests of the Group.
+The Board also considers that Mr Johns has always maintained absolute independence as a Non-Executive Director and as Chairman of Brambles and he has not formed associations with the Group's management or businesses that might compromise his ability to exercise independent judgement or to act in the best interest of the Group as a whole.
+The Board does not believe, therefore, that Mr Johns' length of service on the Board will materially interfere with his ability to exercise independent judgement or to act in the best interests of the Group.